Tax-Justice-Network/swift_codes_scraper/README.md

 <br />
 <br />

-## Structure
+## Project Structure

-The project is composed of a main notebook named main.ipynb.
-It produces the dummy dataset.
+The project is composed of a main notebook.

 Other files such as helper.py are used as auxiliary code to assist this main notebook.